 In many health-related issues, the problems in functioning can often be traced to some form of “blockage” rather than “flow” happening in the human system.
 For instance, in heart-attack and stroke issues, there may be a build-up of fatty deposits in blood vessels supplying blood to the brain and heart, therefore resulting in a clot (blockage).
 All sorts of other pain and disability in other parts of the body can likewise occur if there are vascular (blood flow) issues.
-The necessity for the continuous “flow” of oxygen in a human body to function well is another easily embraced truth.
-Blood and oxygen need to continue FLOWING in a human body in order for things to work properly.
+The necessity for the continuous “flow” of oxygen in a human body to function well is another readily embraced truth.
+Blood and oxygen need to continue flowing in a human body for things to work correctly.
 Agreed?

-An interesting, but perhaps less known and less appreciated aspect of mental health, is that human emotion is a type of energy that “flows” within the body, or at least needs to flow in order for a human (especially a sensitive human) to consistently function well.
-When emotions do not flow well in a human body, then there is a good chance that certain types of problems will be experienced (e.g., depression, anxiety, behavioral issues, and relational issues).
+An interesting, but perhaps less known and less appreciated aspect of mental health, is that human emotion is a type of energy that “flows” within the body, or at least needs to flow for a human (especially a sensitive human) to function well consistently.
+When emotions do not flow well in a human body, then there is a good chance that certain types of problems will be experienced (e.g., depression, anxiety, behavioural issues, and relational issues).
 For instance, a build-up of sadness feeling, or worthlessness feeling, or guilt or shame feeling may eventually result in a type of “clot” or “blockage” in a human body and result in things like low moods, low physical energy, irritability, and frequent misunderstanding of things seen and heard.

 When “emotional flow” gets blocked, it is often due to a lack of mindful awareness and empathy, and not just individually, but also between people who attempt to be in relationships with each other.
 In modern culture, it is not at all uncommon for people to NOT include things like mindful awareness and empathy in their day-to-day lives and interactions.
-It is unfortunately more common for people to instead be rushed and inpatient, and therefore to do the exact opposite of mindful awareness and empathy – meaning to be emotionally insensitive or dismissive, and to be largely (even completely) negligent about noticing and being curious about emotions.
-The result of being insensitive, dismissive, and negligent can be emotional blockage and all the related suffering of emotional blockage, if not immediately, then good chance eventually.
+It is, unfortunately, more common for people to instead be rushed and impatient, and therefore to do the exact opposite of mindful awareness and empathy – meaning to be emotionally insensitive or dismissive, and to be mostly (even wholly) negligent about noticing and being curious about emotions.
+The result of being insensitive, dismissive, and neglectful can be an emotional blockage and all the related suffering of emotional blockage, if not immediately, then eventually.